TiBeN/15khz-arcade-pkg/README.md

 6. Install the required packages for the compilation of Groovymame

     ``` {.sourceCode .bash}
-    sudo apt-get install build-essential libqt4-dev libsdl2-dev libsdl2-ttf-dev libfontconfig1-dev
+    sudo apt-get build-dep mame
     ```

-7. Apply the `Changeres fix` as explained in the next chapter

-8. Start the compilation by launching `make`.
+7. Start the compilation by launching `make`.

 #### Groovymame usage